Jake Bauers emerges as the unlikely hero as the Mariners find some ninth-inning magic vs. the A’s

-With two outs in the bottom of the ninth, Bauers delivered a pretty piece of hitting, lining a two-run single into left-center on a 2-2 changeup from Lou Trivino that leaked off the plate.
+“Sometimes the pregame work kind of tips you off, and which guys are feeling good.”
+Servais said.
+“He was excited.
+It was a good opportunity to put him in there tonight, and he responded.
+I’m happy for him.”

-It would prove to be the game-winning hit in the Mariners’ 5-3 win over the Oakland A’s on Monday night at the O.co Coliseum.
+The Mariners don’t have that chance without Ty France, who has been their best player for the last month.

-Down 3-2 and going into the top of the ninth, Ty France stepped to the plate to lead off the inning.
-In a swing that would make his former college coach Tony Gwynn proud, France stayed on a fastball way from Trivino, sending a line drive over the wall in right-center for a game-tying solo homer.
+Down 3-2 and going into the top of the ninth, France stepped to the plate to lead off the inning.
+France stayed on a fastball way from Trivino, sending a line drive over the wall in right-center to for a game-tying solo homer.
+It was his fourth homer in his last five games.

-It was the second straight day France tied the game in the ninth inning with a homer.
+It was the second straight day the France tied the game in the ninth inning with a homer.

 It sent the few A’s fans in the announced crowd of 4,140 — the lowest of the season — into a spasm of boos and jeers at Trivino, who blew a save in a loss to the Giants on Saturday.